 3. Down payment – Borrowers making very large down payments are also more qualified and do not need to demonstrate proof of earnings.
 The fact that they can spare a substantial total of cash provides sufficient evidence.
-Those making smaller or no down payment have lesser qualifications, needs to compensate.
+Those making smaller or no down payment have lesser qualifications, need to compensate.

 If you fall into one or more of these high-risk factors be prepared for income verification.
 The automotive lender may request recent paystubs, tax returns, and other forms of paperwork.
-The kind of documentation relies upon how your household earns its money.
+This kind of documentation relies upon how your household earns its money.

 - Recent Paystubs